huriyilmaz/visualstudio-docs.tr-tr/docs/debugger/quickstart-debug-javascript-using-the-console.md

     }
     ```

-6. default.js açın ve kodu aşağıdaki JavaScript koduyla değiştirin:
+6. Aşağıdaki default.js açın ve kodu aşağıdaki JavaScript koduyla değiştirin:

     ```javascript
     (function () {